Marketing to Dentists: How to Market to Dentists

 Age Number of Dentists % of Workforce

 For example, if you’re marketing appointment scheduling software to dentists, you’re likely going to be targeting practice owners.
-Unfortunately, “dental practice owner” is not a standard audience targeting criteria in most marketing platforms.
-Therefore, to reach this small group, you’ll need to start with targeting “dentist,” “DDS,” or “DMD” and then layer on additional specifics to make sure you’re targeting your ideal prospects.
+Unfortunately, “dental practice owner” is not a standard audience targeting criterion in most marketing platforms.
+Therefore, to reach this small group, you’ll need to start by targeting “dentist,” “DDS,” or “DMD,” and then layer on additional specifics to ensure you’re reaching your ideal prospects.

 Age matters because you can make some general inferences about how old someone needs to be before they can reasonably own a practice.
-It takes about 8 to 10 years to become a dentist, including 4 years for a bachelor’s degree, 4 years of dental school, and another 2 years of school for specialty training.
-Many students who go straight through their education after high school graduate around the age of 26 (or 28-29 if they do additional specialized training).
+It takes about 8 to 14 years to become a dentist, including 4 years for a bachelor’s degree, 4 years of dental school, and another 2 years (at least) of school for specialty training.
+Many students who go straight through their education after high school graduate around age 26 (or later if they pursue additional specialized training).
 Most will work for a few years before even considering opening a private practice, so it’s fair to assume you can limit your target audience to 32 and above.

 Location

-Location won’t be a huge factor in a traditional plan for marketing to dentists unless you have some specific limitations or goals.
+Location won’t be a major factor in a traditional marketing plan for dentists unless you have specific limitations or goals.
 Typically, limiting to a geographic region creates an audience that is too small for most advertising platforms.
-However, depending on your product you can use this information to support campaigns based on:
+However, depending on your product, you can use this information to support campaigns based on:

 • CME deadlines or other licensing requirements